Frequently Asked Questions

 permitted.
 You are assuming the risk of participating in this agritourism activity.”

 Yes.
-However, Bald Butte Lavender Farm is a working farm and as such has inherently unsafe places especially for young children.
-Therefore, we require that children be closely supervised at all times during your visit.
+However, Bald Butte Lavender Farm is a working farm and as such has inherently unsafe places especially for children.
+Therefore, we require that children are 10+ years old and be closely supervised at all times during your visit.

 No, absolutely no firearms are allowed when visiting the farm.

-No, at this time we don’t have the required permits and licenses to sell either food or drinks.
+No, at this time we don’t have the required permits, licenses, and insurance coverage to sell either food or drinks.
 Please bring your own drinks and snacks.